willstobo/gitpitch-talks/devops-on-aws/PITCHME.md

 [comment]: <> (https://gitpitch.com/willstobo/gitpitch-talks/master?p=devops-on-aws)
 ## DevOps on AWS
 ---
-Note:
-- What flow of presentation makes sense?
-- Intro
-- Quick intro to CI/CD/Devops and its benefits?
-- Then onto AWS DevOps services
--     How we can use AWS to easily enable CI/CD practices
--     AWS DevOps suite is available
--     Quick overviews of available services.
-- Quick show of services in console, kick off pipeline.
-- Diagram of how services link together?
--     Same as what will be displayed in the demo
--     Try show it is easy to use & setup.
-- Back to demo for result.
-- Show how its implemented in AWS using the services, make it look easy
--     Live Demo?
--     Pipeline Samples?
-Buildspec?
--     IaC for pipeline setup?
-- Questions

 ### Key takeaways
 - @size[32px](DevOps / Continous Integration / Continous Delivery)
 - @size[32px](AWS DevOps Services)